neue-dev/Minesweeper-in-C/CONCEPTS.md

 If some things are still a bit fuzzy, [here's a short thread](https://www.reddit.com/r/AskProgramming/comments/12kr0pp/comment/jg3l4ge/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) I found with some neat insights into program memory.

+### 2.3 Static Memory

+This is a separate region for storing global variables.
+But because we won't be using these, we can safely pretend this guy doesn't exist.

+---
 > **Chapter 2: Program Memory**
 >
 > ***How this Concept Relates to the Implementation***